Autun oil shale deposit: Comaille, Ruet, and Poisot concessions

 Shaft No. III and its slag heap.

 Igornay and Petite-Chaume concessions

 The concessions mine oil shale in the commune of Igornay using the room and pillar mining method.
 The underground workings extend to a depth of 60 meters.

 At the beginning of the 21st century, the Selligue pit, subsidence, and an open-pit mine remained in operation.

 Margenne concession

 This concession mines oil shale in the commune of Monthelon with longwall mining and backfilling.
 The underground workings reach a depth of 110 meters.

 At the beginning of the 21st century, the Castillion house, a worker's lodging, remains.

 Ravelon concession

 This concession mines oil shale in the commune of Dracy-Saint-Loup using room and pillar mining techniques.
 The underground workings extend to a depth of 100 meters.
-The Ravelon mine was one of the primary exploitations of the deposit during the 1870s; it was subsequently abandoned following the 1914 mobilization.
+The Ravelon mine was one of the primary exploitations of the deposit during the 1870s; it was subsequently abandoned following the 1914 French mobilization.